2025 Turkish football betting scandal

-The 2025 Turkish football betting scandal is an ongoing investigation into alleged illegal sports betting by referees, club presidents and footballers in Turkish professional football that began 27 October 2025 in which the Turkish Football Federation announced that an internal audit found evidence suggesting widespread betting activity.
+The 2025 Turkish football betting scandal refers to an investigation into allegations of illegal sports betting involving referees, club presidents and footballers in Turkish professional football that began 27 October 2025 in which the Turkish Football Federation announced that an internal audit found evidence suggesting widespread betting activity.

-The scandal implicates hundreds of referees for violations of FIFA and UEFA integrity codes, prohibiting referees in any capacity from gambling, including simply holding betting accounts.
-Turkish Football Federation President İbrahim Hacıosmanoğlu called the evidence "a milestone for Turkish football," and pledged to implement reforms aimed at restoring public confidence in officiating.
+The scandal alleged that hundreds of referees and footballers had breached FIFA and UEFA integrity rules, prohibiting them in any capacity from gambling, including simply holding betting accounts.

 Background

 In early 2025, Turkish football faced increasing scrutiny.
 In February, FIFA-listed referee Yaşar Kemal Uğurlu resigned after being linked to gambling in a casino located in Northern Cyprus.
 In September, several referees filed criminal complaints against the TFF, alleging mobbing, unfair match assignments, and pressure to favor certain clubs, prompting judicial investigations.
 These events led the TFF to initiate a nationwide audit of referees' financial activities, focusing on potential betting violations.

 In April 2025, the Istanbul Chief Public Prosecutor's Office initiated an investigation into betting taking some referees into account.
 As a result of this investigation, and after complaints were made by some referees, the Antalya Chief Public Prosecutor's Office opened an investigation into the Central Referees Committee (MHK).
 Then, the case was moved to the Istanbul Chief Public Prosecutor's Office because of lack of jurisdiction.
 After that, the two investigations were combined and proceeded as one case.

+On 30 September, eighteen companies owned by Turgay Ciner, including Kasımpaşa and Ciner Media Group were seized and placed under the receivership of the TMSF (Savings Deposit Insurance Fund of Türkiye)..

 According to Article 11 of Turkey's Law No. 6222 on Preventing Violence and Disorder in Sports (2011, amended 2017), the person responsible for the manipulation of the sporting event's result will be sentenced to 1 to 3 years of imprisonment and a penalty of up to 20,000 judicial days.
 The law treats offenses like match-fixing, bribery, and others that interfere with fair play and it aims at the same time referees, players, and the rest of the sports system.
 Penalties may increase to 5-12 years imprisonment under Article 11/3 if organized crime is involved.

 According to the Turkish Football Disciplinary Regulations (FDT), penalties exceeding 45 days imposed on referees may result in the initiation of licence revocation proceedings.

 Timeline

-As claimed by Türkiye newspaper journalist Tahir Kum the investigation was initially launched following suspicious bets placed on the match between Ankaraspor and Nazillispor.
+As claimed by Türkiye newspaper journalist Tahir Kum the investigation was initially launched following suspicious bets placed on the 2024–25 Second League match between Ankaraspor and Nazillispor in which no shots were taken.
 Kum stated in the news headline, "This incident began with the match between Ankaraspor and Nazillispor, and the high volume of betting on that match."
-On 11 September 2025, roughly 1.5 years after the match in which no shots were taken, the TFF imposed bans on two club presidents and 18 footballers after conducting an investigation.
+On 11 September 2025, roughly 1.5 years after the match, the TFF imposed bans on two club presidents and 18 footballers after conducting an investigation.